Wrangling Uruguayan economic data so you don't have to.

 Session() object is initialized with the

-loc_dircontrols where data will be saved and where it will be looked for when updating.
+locationcontrols where data will be saved and where it will be looked for when updating.
 It defaults to "econuy-data", and will create the directory if it doesn't exist.
+It can also be a SQLAlchemy Connection or Engine object.

 revise_rowscontrols the updating mechanism.
 It can be an integer, denoting how many rows from the data held on disk to replace with new data, or a string.
 In the latter case,